 The old-school way of connecting an electric guitar to a speaker: using a preamp.

 How this works is simple.
 You use an actual preamp (preferably one designed to be used with an electric guitar) to amplify your guitar signal and get the output from a 3.55mm output jack on the preamp –which you can then connect to any speaker with a 3.55mm input jack.

 The idea of using a preamp may seem a bit complicated at first, but with advances in technology, it has now become extremely convenient to use a preamp without the need for any technical information

 Now you can get portable preamps that can fit in your pocket, making them extremely useful and easy to use.
 Just plug your guitar into the preamp using the ¼ inch input and connect the preamp with the speaker using an aux cable.

 That’s it!
-You should now be able to connect your electric guitar with your speakers!
+You should now be able to connect your electric guitar to your speakers!

-Method 4: Connect electric guitar to speakers using a ¼ inch to ⅛ inch (aux) converter
+Method 4: Connect the electric guitar to the speakers using a ¼ inch to ⅛ inch (aux) converter

 Fair warning, this method may not always work and could also damage your speakers at high volume levels, so be careful!

-Some speakers and guitars do come in with built-in preamps, which can amplify the guitar signal enough to be picked up by the speaker –without the need of an external preamp.
+Some speakers and guitars do come with built-in preamps, which can amplify the guitar signal enough to be picked up by the speaker without the need for an external preamp.